THE VICD SERVICE DOG PROGRAM

 VICD, a Division of BC & Alberta Guide Dogs, endeavours to help people with Operational Stress Injuries (OSI), such as Post Traumatic Stress (PTSD).

 VICD matches recipients with a Service Dog that meets all of the Assistance Dogs International (ADI) standards and has specific additional traits demonstrating suitability for the work.
-Together they embark on a unique 52-Week Healthy Community Living Program that helps transition the recipient back into their communities, providing them with renewed purpose, confidence and unconditional support.
+Together they embark on a unique Healthy Community Living Program that helps transition the recipient back into their communities, providing them with renewed purpose, confidence and unconditional support.

 Our OSI-PTSD Service Dogs provide a living, breathing lifeline to the outside world.
 While each bond is unique, the objective remains to empower Veterans and First Responders with the tools to reclaim their place in the community and rebuild their lives.

 THE HEALTHY COMMUNITY LIVING PROGRAM

 We train clients and dogs as one unified team, creating a powerful bond based on trust and mutual service.

 They attend twice-weekly training sessions over the course of one year, guided by professional trainers and a mental health clinical practitioner.
 This training is a reward-based core skills program that helps our clients achieve their goals.
 It also culminates in successfully graduating a fully certified OSI-PTSD Service Dog Team under Assistance Dogs International and the Guide and Service Dog Acts of British Columbia and Alberta.

 The bond created through each team is life-altering.
 Our dogs learn to be emotionally tuned to their person and their unique triggers.
 They can wake clients from nightmares, ground them during a hyper-aroused state, and support them unconditionally through the stresses and trauma of everyday life.

-Graduates express that their OSI-PTSD Service Dogs give them the confidence to reintegrate into society and, more importantly, to interact healthily with their family, friends and the communities where they live.
+Graduates express that their OSI-PTSD Service Dogs give them the confidence to reintegrate into society and, more importantly, to interact healthily with their family, friends and communities.

 Who Qualifies for our Service Dogs and Program

 Our applicants must have psychological injuries and trauma-related injuries, as designated in the DSM-V caused by the performance of their occupation as a Veteran or First Responder.